-How to work the herringbone stitch using the New Two-Hole Es-o Mini Bead
+How to work the herringbone stitch using the New Two-Hole Es-O Mini Bead

 1.Work the first row in ladder stitch using seed beads.
 Thread needle with beading thread.
 Pick up four seed beads.
 Pass through all four beads again to create a two-by-two square.

 Pick up two beads at a time.
-Pass through two beads from the previous stitch and the two beads just added.
+Pass through the two beads from the previous stitch and the two beads just added.
 Continue adding until you have the desired width.
 (The number of two bead stacks should be even.)

-2. Pick up two Es-o Mini beads, and sew down through the next bead in the previous row and up through the following bead in the previous row.
+2. Pick up two Es-O Mini beads, and sew down through the next bead in the previous row and up through the following bead in the previous row.
 Repeat across the first row.

 3. To turn in preparation, pass up through the second to last bead in the row below.
 When you pass up through the last bead added, pass up through the second hole.

-If you don’t like to see the thread along the outside edge, then pick up two seed bead before you pass through the second hole of the last bead added in the row you just completed.
+If you don’t like to see any thread along the outside edge, then pick up two seed bead before you pass through the second hole of the last bead added in the row you just completed.

 Due to the size of the beads, you may want to double thread to make the stitches more secure.